arshidkv12/mosquitto-plugin/README.md

 # Mosquitto Dynamic Security (Mosquitto Auth Plugin)

 Mosquitto authentication and ACL (Access control list) checking plugin.
 It is working based on MYSQL database.

+Feel free to email me at info@mailmug.net — I’m available to customize `mosquitto-plugin` for you.

 ## Configuration

 #### How to install?